The Adventures of Buratino (1975 film): Episode 2

+Production

 Music for the film was composed by Alexey Rybnikov and the lyricists included Bulat Okudzhava, and Yuri Entin.
 There was an early interest by the director Nechayev to work with Yuli Kim (then writing under the last name Mikhailov) as a songwriter.
 At that time, Yuli Kim was banned from television, so they turned to Okudzhava.
 Okudzhava wrote music as well as lyrics, though only the music of Rybnikov was used in the film.
 The songs that Okudzhava wrote were serious and philosophical, so Nechayev also incorporated lyrics by Yuri Entin and omitted some of Okudzhava's.

 Almost all of the children who acted in the film were from Minsk.
 Dima Iosifov played Buratino.
 The adults in the cast were famous actors from the rest of the Soviet Union.
 Nikolai Grinko played Papa Carlo.
 Vladimir Etush played Karabas Barabas.
 Rina Zelyonaya played the turtle Tortila.
 Rolan Bykov played the cat Bazilio.

 A number of musical children's films followed, by the makers of The Adventures of Buratino, including About the Little Red Riding Hood (Про Красную Шапочку) in 1977.
-The television film itself has an cult following in the former Soviet Union.
+The television film itself has a cult following in the former Soviet Union.